nika7724/second-project/README.md

 # Svelte + Vite

-This is a change from remote done by other developer
+This is a change from remote done by other developers

 This template should help get you started developing with Svelte in Vite.